bashfulrobot/installer-scripts/README.md

 ### Plex Server
 ### Script `install-latest-version-plex-server.sh`
 #### Description
-* Downloads and installs the latest version of the Plex Server.
+* Downloads and installs the latest version of the Plex Server DEB file.
 Leverages the Plex public API to get the latest version.
+Currenty targets Ubuntu 64-bit.
+Would be easy to change.